starknet-io/starknet.js/www/docs/API/account.md

 account.**execute**(transactions [ , abi , transactionsDetail ]) => _Promise < InvokeFunctionResponse >_

 Executes one or multiple calls using the account contract.
-If there is only one call, _transactions_ will be an object contains parameters below.
-If there are multiple calls, _transactions_ will be an array contains several objects mentioned above.
+If there is only one call, _transactions_ will be an object that contains parameters below.
+If there are multiple calls, _transactions_ will be an array that contains several objects mentioned above.

 The _transactions_ object structure: